gyulanemeth/bluefox.email/comparisons/bluefox-vs-mailchimp.md

 BlueFox Email has three delivery modes documented in [Delivery Modes](https://bluefox.email/docs/projects/delivery-modes):

-- **Sandbox** (default for new projects, BlueFox-managed infrastructure): up to 5 verified addresses, 100 emails/day, 1 email/second.
+- **Sandbox** (default for new projects, BlueFox-managed infrastructure): send to any recipient with no verified-recipient requirement, capped at 100 emails/day and 1 email/second.
 No AWS account required.
-Sends from `no-reply@bluefoxemailsandbox.com`.
+Sends from `no-reply@bluefoxemailsandbox.com` by default, though a verified custom domain can be used here too.
-- **Production** (BlueFox-managed infrastructure, after a review): unrestricted volume, custom sender identities, your own verified domain.
+- **Production** (BlueFox-managed infrastructure, after a review): your approved monthly sending volume, set to match what you request on the production application, with limit increases available on request plus custom sender identities and your own verified domain.
 - **BYO AWS SES** (optional): connect your AWS account via direct credentials or STS Role ARN.
 Required permissions: `ses:SendEmail`, `ses:SendRawEmail`, `ses:ListIdentities`, `ses:GetSendQuota`.
 You keep your own AWS sending reputation and IP isolation, and can use your AWS SES dedicated IP if configured there.

 To stay in production, projects must maintain bounce rate below 2.5% and complaint rate below 0.05%, shown live in the project dashboard.
 A per-project **suppression list** lets teams manually add or CSV-import problematic addresses to prevent re-sending.
 An optional dedicated IP add-on is also available on the managed plan for $50/month per IP, self-serve with no minimum volume.
+On BYO AWS SES, dedicated IPs are set up directly through AWS on the customer's own account rather than through BlueFox.

 **Strengths:** managed-mode + BYO-SES choice on the same product, your-domain sending, transparent bounce/complaint thresholds in-product, per-project suppression list, STS-based AWS auth (no long-lived keys), self-serve dedicated IP add-on on the managed plan ($50/mo per IP).